kovidgoyal/kitty/docs/glossary.rst

       hyperlink, based on the type of link and its URL.
 See also `Hyperlinks in terminal emulators <https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda>`__.

+   kittens
+      Small, independent statically compiled command line programs that are designed to run inside kitty windows and provide it with lots of powerful and flexible features such as viewing images, connecting conveniently to remote computers, transferring files, inputting unicode characters, etc.

 .. _env_vars:

 Environment variables